jido/ebb-backup/README.md

 *

 ```
-ebb restore
+ebb restore <file...>
 ```

 Restore the files to the last backup revision in current branch.
 Lists the files that were modified since last backup and asks for confirmation.
-The command also accepts file paths to restore specific files or directories.

-This command only affects backed up files.
+When the argument is a directory, this command only affects backed up files.

 *